ahmadatimo/CS-458-project/README.md

 This project aims to develop a web application, which consists of a **frontend** built with React and a **backend** built with FastAPI.
 Users will be able to register, log in (using email/password, Google authentication, and Facebook authentication).

 ## Tasks
-- [ ] Implement user authentication (login, Google login, Facebook login)
+- [ ] Implement user authentication (login, Google login, Facebook login, Spotify login)
 - [ ] Write unit tests for backend and frontend components
 - [ ] Automate testing using Selenium